- Search The Registry

 *Richard Parsons was born on this date in 1948.
 He is a Black business executive and lawyer.

 Richard Dean "Dick" Parsons was born in Brooklyn, New York.
 He was one of five children.
-His maternal grandfather had been head-groundskeeper at the John D. Rockefeller estate, Kykuit.
-Growing up in the Bedford-Stuyvesant area of Brooklyn, Parsons's father, Lorenzo Locklair Parsons, was an electrical technician and his mother, Isabelle (née Judd) was a homemaker.
+His maternal grandfather had been head groundskeeper at the John D. Rockefeller estate, Kykuit.
+Growing up in the Bedford-Stuyvesant area of Brooklyn, Parsons's father, Lorenzo Locklair Parsons, was an electrical technician and his mother, Isabelle (née Judd), was a homemaker.

 He skipped a grade in elementary school and another in high school.
 He later attended the University of Hawaii at Manoa, where he played varsity basketball.
 After four years, he discovered that he could get into a law school in New York if he scored well enough on his pre-law exams.
 In 1968, Parsons married Laura Ann Bush, a community activist with a doctorate in child psychology, who he met at the University of Hawaii.
 They have three grown children: Gregory, Leslie, and Rebecca.
-Parsons was accepted by Albany Law School of Union University, New York, where he earned a Juris Doctor in 1971, finishing at the top of his class.
+Parsons was accepted by Albany Law School of Union University, New York, earning a Juris Doctor in 1971, finishing at the top of his class.

 In 1971, Parsons served an internship at the New York State Legislature, at which time he was invited to work as a lawyer for the staff of New York Governor Nelson Rockefeller.
-When Rockefeller was appointed Vice President of the United States, in 1974, Parsons followed him to Washington D.C., where he worked directly with Gerald Ford.
+When Rockefeller was appointed Vice President of the United States in 1974, Parsons followed him to Washington, D.C., where he worked directly with Gerald Ford.
 He also met a young Rudolph W. Giuliani, with whom he supported in his campaign for New York mayor and heading his transitional council.
-In 1977, Parsons in New York, he a partner at the Patterson Belknap Webb & Tyler law firm.
+In 1977, Parsons in New York, a partner at the Patterson Belknap Webb & Tyler law firm.

 In 2001, George W. Bush selected Parsons to co-chair a commission on Social Security.
 Later that year, it was announced that Parsons had been selected as CEO of America Online.
-In 2003, Parsons made the announcement of the name change from AOL Time Warner to simply Time Warner.
+In 2003, Parsons announced the name change from AOL Time Warner to Time Warner.
 Parsons also worked on the transition team for Michael Bloomberg, who was elected Mayor of New York City in 2001.
-In 2006, Parsons was selected to co-chair the transition team for the incoming Governor of New York, Eliot Spitzer.
+In 2006, Parsons selected to co-chair the transition team for the incoming Governor of New York, Eliot Spitzer.
 In 2007, he became the chairman of the board of directors of the Jazz Foundation of America.
 He is also Chair of the Apollo Theater Foundation and Co-Chair of the Advisory Board of the Smithsonian National Museum of African American History and Culture.